ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 ## Integration with the web application

-At present the CLI tool is the only consumer of the on-premise reporting.
-While some of the Estimator classes are re-used, there is a lot of custom setup to use them and on-premise specific coefficients used for computation.
-There is a [closed issue](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/issues/833) mentioning this but I don’t see any other indication that any changes are planned on the project backlog.
+At present, you can only generate on-premise reports using the CLI, there is no way to visualise your results in the web app.
+You would need to turn to another spreadsheet tool to create charts from the output and break down areas of concern.
+There is a [closed issue](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/issues/833) that mentions viewing is on their backlog but yet to be implemented, though I haven't been able to find any references to it or updates since.

 ## Usage Considerations

 ### Positives

-- Easy to generate information in required format.
+- Easy to generate the input information that the tool requires.
 - Does not block execution if given data does not match expectations.
-- Uses the same core estimation code.
+- Uses the same core estimation code as the cloud reporting.

 ### Downsides

-- Error messages are not obvious.
+- Error messages are too vague.
 - Little transparency on when fallback averages have been used.
-- Lots of lists of values specific to the on-premise calculations.
+- There are many hard-coded values specific to the on-premise calculations, which seem unnecessary and could easily fall behind those used in the cloud process.
 - No support for Carbon Intensity APIs.
 - No integration with the API/Client application.
 - Only supports Compute and Memory operational emissions – no storage, networking, or embodied carbon.